ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

    - **Prefect Cloud Monitoring:** Marked as a Prefect flow (`@flow`) for orchestration and monitoring.

 - **Main Entry Point:**
    - **Purpose:** Parses command-line arguments and invokes the `main_flow` function to execute the streaming data processing.

-> 👉 These decorators (`@flow` and `@task`) are used for Prefect Cloud Monitoring, orchestration, and task management.
+> 👉 These decorators (`@flow` and `@task`) are employed for Prefect Cloud Monitoring, orchestration, and task management.

 ## How to runt it!

-We all the requirements completed, and the code review done, ee are ready to run our solution.
-Let's follow these steps, so that our apps can run properly.
+With all the requirements completed and the code review done, we are ready to run our solution.
+Let's follow these steps to ensure our apps run properly.

-### Start the container services
+### Start the Container Services

-The container services can be started from the command line by running these scripts:
+Initiate the container services from the command line by executing the following script:

 ```bash
 $ bash start_services.sh